StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### Synchronous execution

 Running a propagation function with synchronous execution places limitations on both the capability of what it can achieve, and the number of functions that can be run in parallel.
-Synchronous propagation functions do, however, have access to `stateChangesRepository` information that is not available if the function runs with asynchronous execution.
+Synchronous propagation functions do, however, have access to `stateChangesRepository` information that isn't available if the function runs with asynchronous execution.

 `stateChangesRepository` can be used to return: